Asian Cricket Council (ACC)

 - Bangladesh

 In 1983, it was fully established, and the first tournament was played in 1984.
-Its headquarters was established in Malaysia.
-After 2 years, it shifted to Colombo, Sri Lanka.
-In 2019, it again shifted to Dubai, near to the ICC main office.
+Its headquarters was established in Kuala Lumpur Malaysia in 2003.
+Then, it shifted to Colombo, Sri Lanka in 2016.
+In 2018, it again shifted to Dubai, near the ICC main office.
 Its main role is to arrange tournaments and to prepare teams for schedules, including the Asia Cup.

 Nowadays, it plays a major role in Asian cricket and organizes events to encourage cricket and its passion among today’s generation.